The Parable of Arable Land: Remasters and remix

-Reception
+Critical reception

+Contemporaneous

 According to Lelan Rogers, The Parable of Arable Land originally sold 50,000 copies when it was first released and sold out its original pressing.
 At the time, the album was made on 600 dollars.
 Mayo Thompson remarked that they accomplished this with no advertising or promotion: "We sold 8-10,000 records in New York, and we sold some records in L.A., some in Frisco.
 Major urban centers, obviously.
 International Artists did not advertise.
 There were no band photographs.
 There was no promotion.
 This was making a virtue of your shortcomings.
 This was the beginnings of alternative rock".
+The album has been credited with predating styles such as noise rock, new wave, post-punk, art rock, punk rock, krautrock, proto-punk, garage punk, garage-psych, industrial, industrial rock, and post-rock.
+While the "Free Form Freak-Out" recordings have been described as free improvisation.

+At the time, the Red Crayola were invited by UCLA artist Kurt Von Meier to perform at the Berkeley Folk Festival after he heard demo tapes of their cancelled follow-up album Coconut Hotel.
+Red Crayola would perform with guitarist John Fahey at the festival (which was later released as Live 1967).
+Rogers sent a stereo and mono copy of their debut album to the festival's organizer, Barry Olivier, while stating in a note that the stereo album was "better".
+Upon the success of the album, he stated: "The record’s an evergreen.
+It will always make money".
+However, the label had already spent the band’s share of the revenue on flying them out to Berkeley.

-The Berkeley Barbs Ed Denson briefly reviewed The Parable of Arable Land in an article about the 1967 Berkeley Folk Festival which included a short set by the Red Krayola.
-The band's performance met with a negative reception: "Their first LP was released by that strange Houston company International Artists, and it is selling far more than it should be because it looks like a rock LP and the liner notes, which are deceptive, make it sound sort of like the mothers or something else which is recognizable".
+In July 1967, the Berkeley Barbs Ed Denson, who was also Fahey's then-manager, briefly reviewed The Parable of Arable Land in an article about the Berkeley Folk Festival: "Their first LP was released by that strange Houston company International Artists, and it is selling far more than it should be because it looks like a rock LP and the liner notes, which are deceptive, make it sound sort of like the mothers or something else which is recognizable".
 Denson described the Familiar Ugly tracks as "just background noise", and wrote "I like two of the cuts very much: 'War Sucks' and 'The Parable of Arable Land', and no doubt so will you about the third time thru.
 It took me that long."

-The Chicago Seed reviewed the record on July 7, 1968, and described it as being "probably the freakiest album ever recorded", with "Hurricane Fighter Plane" having "the freakiest lyrics ever" and the group making the ultimate statement on violence in "War Sucks".
-The article ends with a request to listen to the music while under the influence: "highly recommended for listening to when stoned, especially for the amazing channel separation."
+The Chicago Seed reviewed the record on July 7, 1968, describing it as "probably the freakiest album ever recorded", with "Hurricane Fighter Plane" having "the freakiest lyrics ever" and the group making the ultimate statement on violence in "War Sucks".
+The article ends with a request, "highly recommended for listening to when stoned, especially for the amazing channel separation."

-The Beatles were stated to have had the record come to their attention, whilst British DJ John Peel reportedly could not wait to turn it off, he would later play excerpts from the album on his radio show a few years later amidst the album's reissue on Radar Records.